 As this microlearning onboarding menu shows, creating engaging materials can be a useful way to make sure both the employee and their supervisors and team members don’t lose steam.

-Present your onboarding manual in an easy-to-understand format like this template.
+Present your orientation manual in an easy-to-understand format like this template.
 Update icons as needed and use your brand’s colors to reinforce your company identity.

 Related: 20+ Training Plan Templates for Every Business Need